(Updated Aug. 7, 2018)

 It would be the only times in their big-league careers McGee would play shortstop and Horton would appear in the outfield.

 Two balls were hit to right field.
-Both sailed over the head of the harried Horton.
-The first, by Phillies outfielder Glenn Wilson, was ruled a double and drove in a run.
-The second was a single by catcher Lance Parrish that scored Wilson.
+Both carried over the head of the harried Horton.
+The first, by Glenn Wilson, was ruled a double and drove in a run.
+The second was a single by Lance Parrish that scored Wilson.

 “Some outfielders shy away from the walls,” Horton said to The Sporting News.
 “I just happened to shy away 30 yards from it.”

 Oquendo surrendered three runs on four hits and a walk in his inning of relief work.
-He also hit a batter.
+He also hit a batter, his friend and fellow Puerto Rican Luis Aguayo.

 (Oquendo would pitch for the Cardinals in two more games, one in 1988 and the other in 1991.
 He went four innings in 1988 against the Braves and took the loss in a 19-inning game won by Atlanta, 7-5.)